jb-auvinet/insightconnect-plugins/plugins/cisco_umbrella_destinations/help.md

 []
 ```

-#### Get Destination List
+#### Destination List GET

-This action is used to get a destination list.
+This action is used to return a destination list.

 ##### Input